and the Center for Research and Interdisciplinarity (CRI-Paris)

 And here is the result

 So the next step is to go to the Mayor of Shenzhen and ask in a proper way some kind of autorisation to go and collaborate with the locals.
 I really hope the University can facilitate this specific transdisciplinary creative approach.

 We even featured a reportage on Chinese Television : D

 Thank you all the students and academics (Luping, Francois, James and Ariel) who made the all thing happen.
-Amazing experience I must say, hope to make it happen soon again and bring more anti disciplinary ninja spirit to Shenzhen.
+Amazing experience, hope we can make this happen soon again and bring more anti disciplinary ninja spirit to Shenzhen.